 Firefighting is hazardous.
-In 2010, the fire departments in the United States responded to more than 480,000 structure fires.
-These fires resulted in approximately 3,120 civilian fatalities, 17,720 injuries and property losses in excess of $12 billion dollars.
-In addition, almost 33,000 fire fighters were injured on the fire ground.
-This project will demonstrate through the use of measurement science the dynamics of fire behavior in a structure and provide guidance on non-traditional means to mitigate the fire hazard in the structure in a manner that provides optimum safety and effectiveness for the fire fighter.
-The project has three key focus areas; ventilation, suppression and technology transfer to the fire service.
+In 2011, the fire departments in the United States responded to more than 484,5001 structure fires.
+These fires resulted in approximately 2,640 civilian fatalities, 15,635 injuries and property losses of approximately $9.7 billion dollars.
+In addition, more than 30,0002 fire fighters were injured on the fire ground3.
+This project will demonstrate through the use of measurement science, the dynamics of fire behavior in a structure and provide guidance on non-traditional means to mitigate the fire hazard in the structure in a manner that provides optimum safety and effectiveness for the fire fighter.
+The project has focused on understanding the impact of ventilation on structure fires, in the upcoming years of this project the research focus will be on fire suppression and technology transfer to the fire service.

-Objective: Improve the safety and effectiveness of firefighters through measurement science to advance ventilation strategies and non-traditional means of fire suppression and transfer of the results to the fire service by 2014.
+Objective: Improve the safety and effectiveness of firefighters through measurement science to advance suppression tactics, examine non-traditional means of fire suppression and transfer of the results to the fire service by 2016.

 What is the new technical idea?
 The three main objectives of a firefighting operation are life safety, fire extinguishment and property protection.
 Most fire departments have standard operating guidelines for achieving these objectives, which vary from department to department because they are based on the experience of the department leadership, the organization of the department, and the resources that each department has to respond to a fire.
 As a result, the actions of the fire fighters may not be driven by fire science but by tradition and experience.

-While fire science has made significant improvements in both measurement and prediction, much of the work has focused on the fire behavior in a single compartment, not a series of compartments linked in a structure.
-Measurements are needed to determine the capabilities and limitations of fire fighting techniques in actual structures to provide a basis for evaluating operational tools on the fire ground and to provide firefighters with the knowledge to predict the outcome of their tactics.
+While fire science has made significant improvements in both measurement and prediction, much of the work has focused on the fire behavior in a single compartment, not a series of compartments linked within a structure.
+Measurements are needed to determine the capabilities and limitations of fire fighting techniques in actual structures to provide a basis for evaluating operational tools on the fire ground and to provide firefighters with the technical knowledge to anticipate the outcome of their tactics.

 What is the research plan?
-The project has three key focus areas; ventilation, suppression and technology transfer to the fire service.
+The key focus areas of this project are fire suppression and technology transfer to the fire service.
+NIST has been focused on ventilation and has shown the relationship between ventilation control and limiting fire growth.
 The fire service defines ventilation as the removal of heat and smoke from a burning structure while introducing cooler, cleaner air.
 Traditionally this would be done with vertical ventilation - by making an exhaust vent in the roof and providing air inlets by opening doors or breaking windows.
 Another method is horizontal ventilation, where only windows are vented.
 Given the fuel rich environment found in structures, these actions may actually enable the fire to reach flashover at a faster rate, increasing the hazard.
-Therefore, a study documenting the fundamentals of natural ventilation in a real scale residential structure is required.
-The objective of the task is to examine the exhaust and inlet vent sizes needed to safely cool and raise the hot gas layer interface height within the structure.
-The initial phase will be conducted with natural gas burners.
-These experiments will then be modeled with FDS/Smokeview.
-Once validated for these experiments, the model will be used to assist in the design of the second phase of ventilation experiments with real furnishings as fuel.
-The results will be used to provide guidance to fire fighters on their ability to ventilate a structure with a favorable outcome.
-For example, the exhaust vent size required based on the volume of the building and the volume of the building filled with smoke.
-Other factors which fire fighters need to take to account prior to venting a building include smoke color, speed, wind conditions, fire location and fire size.
+Therefore, a study documenting the fundamentals of natural ventilation in a real scale residential structure was required.
+The results of the NIST ventilation studies, as well as recent studies by UL, have clearly shown the importance of coordinating ventilation and suppression tactics.
+The experimental results coupled with investigations of fire incidents leads to the conclusion that with current residential fuel loads, using ventilation alone is likely to cause an increase in the hazardous conditions from the structure fire.
+This is opposite of the desired effect.
+As a result, suppression tactics need to be examined to determine a means to improve the effectiveness of using suppression and ventilation in combination.

-Suppression operations have been conducted from the interior of the structure as a means to reduce water damage and limit fire damage to structures.
-These operations must be coordinated with the ventilation operations.
-Previous research and examinations of line of duty deaths has shown that ventilation events occurring with fire fighters in the structure prior to suppression have led to tragic results.
-One means of eliminating the possibilities of this occurrence would be a transitional attack, in which water is directed into the structure from the exterior to cool the fire gases and reduce the heat release rate of the fire, prior to the fire fighters entering the building.
+Traditionally, suppression operations have been conducted from the interior of the structure as a means to reduce water damage, manage the “thermal balance”, and limit fire damage to structures.
+In current training manuals it is stated that these operations must be coordinated with the ventilation operations.
+However guidance on fire control has been limited.
+Previous research and examinations of line of duty deaths have shown that ventilation events occurring with fire fighters in the structure prior to suppression have led to tragic results.
+One means of reducing the possibilities of this occurrence would be to begin to extinguish the fire prior to entering the structure.
+In effect, an offensive exterior fire attack, in which water is directed into the structure from the exterior to cool the fire gases and reduce the heat release rate of the fire, prior to the fire fighters entering the building.
 The major concern with this type of operation is the potential harm that might occur to people trapped in the structure or the amount of water damage to the structure.
 Therefore, measurements are needed to document the changes of the thermal environment within the structure and the impact on the viability of people, who might be trapped in the structure.